What to Eat with Braces the First Week? 20 Easy & Delicious Ideas!

 5. Hard candies/lollipopsPressure can snap wires

-6. Sticky toffee or caramelsStick to braces and are hard to clean
+6. Sticky toffee or caramelsStick to braces that are hard to clean

 9. Tough meat (steak)Requires forceful chewing